WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 The Docker service also had to be started with the command,\
 `sudo systemctl start docker`

-The instance needed the application files, so I used tar -czvf the files.\
+The instance needed the application files, so I created a git key.\
-As well as sftp to put them onto the instance.\
+Then cloned the repository onto my instance.\
 NPM also had to be installed to the instance.\
 Which was done with `sudo apt-get install nodejs` and `sudo npm install`.